LLM Wiki — Agentic AI Landscape#

 | Methodology | spec-kit, bmad-method | Specs, plans, tasks, quality gates, agile workflows |

-| Infrastructure | scion | Containers, runtimes, harnesses, isolation |
+| Infrastructure | scion, langgraph-agent-orchestration, autogen-multi-agent | Containers, runtimes, graph orchestration, state machines |

-| Tool | claude-code, kiro | Agentic loop, skills, hooks, MCP, permissions |
+| Tool | claude-code, kiro, crewai-multi-agent | Agentic loop, skills, hooks, MCP, permissions |

-| Pattern | fabric, agent-skills-standard | Curated prompts, composable strategies, reusable skills |
+| Pattern | fabric, agent-skills-standard, openai-swarm | Curated prompts, composable strategies, handoff patterns |

 Key Themes#